brittanykundert/wwt-core-catalogs/README.md

 The particular names and relationships between various folders are longstanding conventions that can't be changed lightly.
 Backwards compatibility is also an issue.
-For instance, version 5.x clients load up `exploreroot.wtml` and from thence files like `mars.wtml`, so these can't contain HiPS datasets since the clients will reject the unrecognized dataset types.
+For instance, version 5.x clients load up `exploreroot.wtml` (NB: no "6") and from thence files like `mars.wtml`, so these can't contain HiPS datasets since the clients will reject the unrecognized dataset types.

 In the folder YAML, `children` is a list of folder contents.
 Each entry can be: